vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ##>> more junk
 ```

-Because any comment marker kills the rest of the line, the “first junk” will not be seen,
+Because any comment marker kills the rest of the line, the "first junk" will not be seen,
-nor will the “more junk”.
+nor will the "more junk".
 But a comment block was established, so lines between them
-line “some junk” are also not seen.
+line "some junk" are also not seen.

 ## Renaming Variables, Sets, and Integer Constants